AlirezaSN/AlirezaSN.github.io/_pages/about.md

 My current responsibilities and activities as a project manager are as follows:

 * 📞 Communication with the development, design, testing, security and business team
+* 📑 Maintaing sprints documents
-* 📑 Writing and editing sprints analysis documents
+  * 📃 design and analysis documents
-* 📃 Preparation of sprint output documents including the completed tasks list along with the time of each of them
+  * 📃 output documents including the completed tasks list and time sheets
 * 📋 Handling Jira-related affairs (creating tasks and bugs, versioning and …)
 * 🎙 Holding multiple sessions like estimation, grooming, retrospective and other internal coordinations
 * 📊 Reviewing statistical metrics from Google Analytics and Firebase